Location: Campus Activities Building (CAB) 203

 Monday through Friday 8:30 am–4:30 pm

-Applications are accepted from foreign citizens who have completed at least 90 semester hours of college coursework in the United States at an accredited institution.
+Applications are accepted from foreign citizens who have completed at least 90 semester hours of college course work at an accredited institution in the United States or Canada.
 The admissions procedures are the same as US citizens.

 All else being equal, priority will be given to candidates who are US citizens or permanent residents.
 However, non-US residents with a strong record of academic research achievement are encouraged to apply.